A perfectly seared London broil steak sliced thin, served over creamy garlic mashed potatoes, and topped with a rich mushroom sauce.

 Notes

-• Garlic paste: To make the garlic more flavorful and less harsh, mince it finely and mash it into a paste with a little salt before adding it to the potatoes.
+• Garlic Paste: To make the garlic more flavorful and less harsh, mince it finely and mash it into a paste with a little salt before adding it to the potatoes.
 This brings out its natural sweetness and blends seamlessly into the dish.

 SUGGESTED RECIPE: Soy-Lime Grilled Hanger Steak and Peppers